 - Lunch – 1/2 chicken breast over 2 cups of leafy greens and a small apple

-- Dinner – 5oz flank steak with 1 Tsbp coconut oil with 1.5 cups asparagus
+- Dinner – 5oz flank steak with 1 Tbsp coconut oil with 1.5 cups asparagus

-Tips on How to Do a Sugar Cleanse
+Tips to Do a Simple Sugar Detox Diet

 - Skip processed, boxed foods